Welcome to my website!

 Before our first session I will email over a copy of the Contract for you to read, it has my bank details on for the payment, and I will confirm receipt and the session.

-The first session lasts 60 minutes (at no extra charge) to complete a registration form, using an outcome measuring tool, finding out what has brought you to therapy and what you hope to achieve from the sessions, some people have a goal, some don’t and that’s okay.
+The first session lasts up to 60 minutes (at no extra charge) to complete a registration form, using an outcome measuring tool, finding out what has brought you to therapy and what you hope to achieve from the sessions, some people have a goal, some don’t and that’s okay.

 After 4-6 sessions, we will have a review, repeat the outcome measuring tool, discuss how you feel things are going.